 Implementation of the UHC policy will have a negative impact on hospitals.
-First, hospitals will experience an increased influx of clinical validation denials for sepsis.
-Second, in the event UHC finds sepsis is not present, UHC has not indicated whether they will (i.) adjust and reduce reimbursement or (ii.) deny the claim outright with a request for a complete corrected claim.
+First, hospitals will experience an influx of clinical validation denials for sepsis.
+Second, in the event UHC finds sepsis is not present, UHC has not indicated whether they will (i.) adjust and reduce reimbursement or (ii.) deny the hospital claim outright with a request for a complete corrected claim.

 Hospitals will have a significant financial decision on their hands:

-- If UHC denies claims outright with a corrected claim requested, and a hospital complies, they rescind their ability to fight the sepsis denial.
+- If UHC denies hospital claims outright with a corrected claim requested, and a hospital complies, they rescind their ability to fight the sepsis denial.

 - If the hospital refuses to comply with the submission of a corrected claim because they intend to fight the sepsis denial, they could lose out on all reimbursement from the patient stay.